cms-opendata-workshop/workshop2022-lesson-physics-objects/_episodes/03-muons.md

 teaching: 10
 exercises: 0
 questions:
-- "How are muons and taus treated in CMS OpenData?"
+- "How are muons treated in CMS OpenData?"
 objectives:
 - "Learn member functions for muon track-based quantities"
 - "Bookmark informational web pages for different objects"